 The Company does not file a consolidated return with its foreign subsidiaries.
 The Company files federal and state returns and its foreign subsidiaries file returns in their respective jurisdictions.
 Deferred taxes are provided on an asset and liability method whereby deferred tax assets are recognized as deductible temporary differences and operating loss and tax credit carry-forwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax basis.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
+Deferred tax assets and liabilities in tax basis on the date of enactment.